-- 4.1.
-Stallion Eligibility Requirements for Inspection - In order to be eligible to be inspected, the stallion must meet the following requirements. - a) Age The stallion must be at least three years old before being inspected. - b) Ancestry Requirements The stallion must meet the following ancestry requirements. - Four Generations of Approved Breeding The sire and the sires of each of the three female ancestors in the motherline of the stallion must belong to an Eligible Breeding Population (as defined in §2), and for sires from accepted warmblood breeding associations (including Hanoverians), each such sire must have also fulfilled his performance requirements. - 2) Dam The dam must be (i) entered into the Rhineland Main Studbook of the AHS or HV; or (ii) entered into the main studbook of another warmblood breeding association recognized by the AHS and the HV. - 3) Granddam The granddam on the motherline (i.e., the dam's dam or the second dam) must be (i) entered into the Rhineland Main Studbook of the AHS or HV; (ii) entered into the main studbook of another warmblood breeding association recognized by the AHS and the HV; or (iii) for non-warmblood mares, belong to an Eligible Breeding Population.

-- 4) Great-Granddam The great-granddam on the motherline (i.e., third dam) must (i) at least be entered in the Rhineland Studbook of the AHS or HV; (ii) entered into the at least the studbook of another warmblood breeding association recognized by the AHS and the HV; or (iii) for non-warmblood mares, belong to an Eligible Breeding Population.
+4.1.
+Stallion Eligibility Requirements for Inspection

+In order to be eligible to be inspected, the stallion must meet the following requirements.

+- a) Age The stallion must be at least three years old before being inspected. - b) Ancestry Requirements The stallion must meet the following ancestry requirements. - 1) Four Generations of Approved Breeding The sire and the sires of each of the three female ancestors in the motherline of the stallion must belong to an Eligible Breeding Population (as defined in §2), and for sires from accepted warmblood breeding associations (including Hanoverians), each such sire must have also fulfilled his performance requirements. - 2) Dam The dam must be (i) entered into the Rhineland Main Studbook of the AHS or HV; or (ii) entered into the main studbook of another warmblood breeding association recognized by the AHS and the HV. - 3) Granddam The granddam on the motherline (i.e., the dam's dam or the second dam) must be (i) entered into the Rhineland Main Studbook of the AHS or HV; (ii) entered into the main studbook of another warmblood breeding association recognized by the AHS and the HV; or (iii) for non-warmblood mares, belong to an Eligible Breeding Population. - 4) Great-Granddam The great-granddam on the motherline (i.e., third dam) must (i) at least be entered in the Rhineland Studbook of the AHS or HV; (ii) entered
-- 5) Other Exceptions In unique and exceptional cases, the Mare and Stallion Committee may make a special recommendation concerning a stallion that does not fulfill these pedigree requirements.
-Such recommendation must be approved by the AHS Board of Directors and by the HV.

-- c) Health Requirements

-- (i) Prior to the Licensing The stallion must pass the X-Ray protocols established by the AHS and the HV.

-- (ii) Immediately After the Licensing A veterinarian acceptable to the AHS shall examine the licensed stallions to verify that no health deficiencies exist.

-- d) Registration Papers The stallion's registration papers must be submitted to and approved by the AHS.

-- e) Parentage Verification The stallion must have been parent verified by DNA typing.

-- f) Stallion Identification The identity of the stallion must be confirmed at the licensing.
+- into the at least the studbook of another warmblood breeding association recognized by the AHS and the HV; or (iii) for non-warmblood mares, belong to an Eligible Breeding Population. - 5) Other Exceptions In unique and exceptional cases, the Mare and Stallion Committee may make a special recommendation concerning a stallion that does not fulfill these pedigree requirements.
+Such recommendation must be approved by the AHS Board of Directors and by the HV. - c) Health Requirements - (i) Prior to the Licensing The stallion must pass the X-Ray protocols established by the AHS and the HV. - (ii) Immediately After the Licensing A veterinarian acceptable to the AHS shall examine the licensed stallions to verify that no health deficiencies exist. - d) Registration Papers The stallion's registration papers must be submitted to and approved by the AHS. - e) Parentage Verification The stallion must have been parent verified by DNA typing. - f) Stallion Identification The identity of the stallion must be confirmed at the licensing.

-- 4.2.
+4.2.
 Stallion Licensing

-- 4.2.1.
-Stallion Evaluation Eligible stallions shall be inspected based on the following Evaluation Criteria and as set forth in §3.1.1.4:

-- a) Typiness, Masculinity
+4.2.1.1 Evaluation Criteria for Dressage Stallions

-- b) Quality of the Conformation
+- a) Quality of the Conformation

 - 1) Head

 - 2) Neck

 - 3) Saddle position

 - 4) Frame

 - 5) Foreleg

 - 6) Hindleg

+- b) Breed and Sex Type

 - c) Correctness of Gaits

 - d) Impulsion, Elasticity (Trot)

 - e) Walk

 - f) Canter

 - g) Freejumping

 - h) Rideability

 - i) Overall Impression and Development

-- 4.2.2.
-Undersaddle Requirement

-- a) Stallions Aged Three to Six All three-, four-, five-, and six-year-old stallions shall be presented under saddle during their inspection in order to judge their basic gaits and rideability.

-- b) Stallions Aged Seven or more Stallions aged seven years or more shall be presented under saddle and/or freejumped at the discretion of the AHS and the HV.

-- 4.3.
-Minimum Licensing Scores All eligible stallions require: (i) an overall score of seven (7.0) for the Evaluation Criteria and (ii) a score of at least five (5) for each of the individual components of the Evaluation Criteria.
+4.2.1.2 Evaluation Criteria for Jumping Stallions